ksylvan/binaural/README.md

 conftest.py: Pytest configuration file with custom markers and command-line options. cspell.json: Configuration for code spell-checking with custom dictionary of specialized terms. example_script.yaml: Example YAML configuration demonstrating various binaural beat features.
-generate: Executable script wrapper for the command-line interface with env path correction.
 LICENSE: MIT license file with copyright information and terms of use. pyproject.toml: Project configuration with dependencies, scripts, and development tools settings.
 README.md: Project documentation with detailed usage instructions and background information.